Chromebooks: Web devices for student learning

 Finally, we have found that Chromebooks need an excellent WiFi signal in order to connect -- especially for the first time.
 Be sure to get as close to your WiFi access point as possible.
 Being able to have a clear line of sight with no walls, doors, or other obstructions will help greatly.
 Assuming this allows your child to log in, please wait about 5-10 minutes for the Chromebook to load all files before moving to another location that has less than optimal WiFi coverage.

 Is your Chromebook running slow or behaving strangely?
 Try updating your Chromebook to the latest software.
-As of June 2021 all of our devices should be running Chrome OS 90.
+As of December 2022 all of our devices should be running Chrome OS 103 or 107, depending on the model.
 CLICK HERE for steps to update your Chromebook.

 Is your Chromebook's touchpad not always working?
 Try these steps.